 The best source of information is often customer testimonials when it comes to gauging a factoring company’s reputation.
 Have a look around the net to see what people are saying about any firm you’re considering.
 At Charter Capital, we make it easy by sharing factoring reviews on our website.

 Even if a company’s sole focus is invoice factoring, they may provide additional services to help you build a stronger business.
 For example, Charter Capital offers fuel cards to freight factoring clients.

 Getting answers to the right questions before signing a factoring agreement will help ensure you choose the right one and know what to expect.
 Ask the ten questions below to any factoring company you’re considering, so it’s easy to see which one is right for you.

 1. How quickly can I get funding?

-The timeline is different for each company, though a few days is fairly standard.
+The timeline is different for each company, though a few business days is fairly standard.
 Charter Capital provides same-day funding upon request.

 2. What kind of customer service do you offer?

 It’s easy to feel like a number when you work with a large factoring company.
 However, you’ll have a dedicated account manager when you partner with Charter Capital.
 This person will be your main point of contact and will assist you as needed on an ongoing basis, so you’ll be working with someone who’s not only a factoring specialist but who also knows you and your business well.

 3. Does the factoring company provide credit protection?